kelveden/streamfire/README.md

 message will be sent as a notification to the underlying OS.
 (This is done by pushing the message via [node-growl](https://github.com/visionmedia/node-growl) so see the documentation for that if you are not getting alerts.)
  * The `locale` field is used to format dates in the room output.
 (Defaults to "en-GB" if not specified.)
+ * If true, the `showTodaysAlertsOnStartup` flag tells streamfire to automatically display all old alerts for the day whenever you startup streamfire. (i.e. Exactly the same as pressing 'F4'.)
+Default is `false`.
  * The `rooms` field allows specification of room aliases so that you can enter the alias rather than the room id at the command line
  (e.g. `streamfire myroom` instead of `streamfire 1234`.)